arbor-sim/arbor/doc/python/recipe.rst

     All recipes derive from this abstract base class.

     Recipes provide a cell-centric interface for describing a model.
-    This means that model properties, such as connections, are queried using the global identifier (:attr:`arbor.cell_member.gid`) of a cell.
+    This means that model properties, such as connections, are queried using the global identifier ``gid`` of a cell.
     In the description below, the term ``gid`` is used as shorthand for the cell with global identifier.

     **Required Member Functions**